-Two long-term homeless camps along Northwest 16th Avenue were partially cleared this week.
+Two long-term homeless camps along Northwest 16th Avenue were partially cleared last week.

 On Wednesday, Jan.
 12, people living under the Interstate 405 overpass in large wooden shacks and tents were rousted by a team of 14 people from Rapid Response Bio-Clean.
 The team filled six box trucks and one large dumpster with stuff from the camps.

 Some things will go straight to the landfill, some are deemed personal possessions and can be collected from a warehouse within 30 days.

 Kyle Ryan has been a resident since April 2021 on the block between Northwest Quimby and Pettygrove Street.
 What he calls his bike repair business has spilled into the street over the winter.
 Ryan said he was surprised by the action.

 "I didn't take it serious because my friend got the flyer and he posted it," Ryan told the Portland Tribune.
 "So, I was just waiting to see when the city would come in.
 And then they did today."

 Ryan spent Wednesday scrambling to gather his stuff and relocate.

 He said the Rapid Response Bio-Clean team was friendly.

 "When they first got here, they came over to figure out what stuff was mine and what stuff was just trash," he said.

 As he spoke, he was attempting to build a trailer from a box and bike wheels.
 He accepted that he had too much stuff to transport.
 About half of it was bike parts.
 He had three overflowing tents and sleeps in a covered cot someone dropped off.
 Rapid Response said they would help him move some of his belongings.